 careful control of the material growth is a fundamental

 prerequisite to maximize the spin Hall effect.
-Once we have a
+Markus´ group has searched for a

-material with large spin Hall angle, we demonstrate its
+material with large spin Hall angle and demonstrated its

 utility for current-induced domain wall motion and